 There are currently only ten of these functioning gift vending machines in the world.

 The one pictured accompanying the article was unveiled just last week in the city of Denver, Colorado.
 It will be present in the busy Writer's Square, a square in the city center, until January 1st (why not further?).

 Vending machines for gifts to the needy are an initiative launched by a religious organization, The Church of Jesus Christ of Latter-day Saints.
 They are part of their campaign #LightTheWorld, which aims to encourage people to give practical help during the holiday season.

-Other machines have been positioned a little here and there in the world: even in Hawaii, London and the Philippines.
+Other machines have been positioned here and there around the world: even in Hawaii, London and the Philippines.